-Though it may not look it at first glance, Wenceslas Square is more than a string of strip clubs and currency booths – at least it is for me.
+Though it may not look it at first glance, Wenceslas Square is more than a string of strip clubs and currency booths – at least it is to me.
 My job as a journalist first brought me to the Czech Republic some 30 years ago, and the square has always left me with a feeling of strangeness and mystery.
-As I researched this post, I tried to tap into the odd energy I’ve always felt here and to peel away a bit at the square’s façade.
+As I researched the article, I tried to tap into that odd energy I’d always felt here and to peel away a bit at the square’s façades.

-My aim was to dig deeper into some of the history, architecture, culture, and psychology of the space, which has stood at the heart of the city for some six centuries (it began life as a horse market in the 14th century).
+My aim was to dig deeper into the history, architecture, culture and psychology of a space that has stood at the heart of Prague for six centuries (it began life as a horse market in the 14th century).
 I wanted to take the pulse of the place, both during the day and at night.
-In this effort, I discovered quirks and features that tell stories not just from the distant past, but also reveal some of the contradictions of modern life in the Czech Republic.
+I discovered quirks and features that tell stories not just from the past but also reveal some of the contradictions of modern life in the Czech Republic.

 My own first memories of Wenceslas Square are hazy.
 It was some time in the 1980s – possibly in 1987.
-At the time, I was a naïve, twenty-something reporter for a magazine affiliated with the “The Economist,” based in Vienna.
-I was visiting Prague on a business trip and I remember taking a meal on this particular day at the "Automat Koruna," a popular cafeteria that once occupied the ground floor of today’s Palác Koruna, on the lower end of the square.
+At the time, I was a naïve, twenty-something reporter for a publishing outfit affiliated with the “The Economist,” based in Vienna.
+I was visiting Prague on a business trip and I remember taking a meal at the "Automat Koruna," a popular cafeteria that once occupied the ground floor of today’s Palác Koruna on the lower end of the square.

-We had just finished our meals and Arnold had gone to the counter to get a beer or coffee.
-I recall feeling restless and I decided to leave the table for a moment to get some air and take a walk.
+We had just finished our meals and Arnold had gone to the counter to get a coffee.
+I recall feeling restless, and I decided to leave the table for a moment to get some air and take a walk.
 My motives were as innocent as that.
 I hadn't gone further than a few meters when Arnold, out of nowhere, appeared in my face.
 He was angry with me – much angrier than he should have been under the circumstances.
-“You can’t just leave and take a walk without telling me,” he said, giving me a hard gaze.
+“You can’t just leave and take a walk without telling me,” he said, with a hard look in his eye.
 “Never do that again.”

 Suddenly, everything became clear.
 Arnold wasn’t just my "translator;" he was also my minder.
 It was his job to watch me, assess me, and report back on what I did and what I said.
-Many years later, I found documents on the internet that indicated (not surprisingly) that Arnold indeed worked for the Czechoslovak State Security Service (StB).
+Many years later, I found documents on the internet that indicated that Arnold -- or "ARNO" (his code name) -- indeed worked for the Czechoslovak State Security Service (StB).
+(Read more about Arnold's true identity here.)
 Even today, three decades later, something of that odd and spooky encounter lingers as I walk along the square’s wide sidewalks.

-For the “day” part of my exploration, I’m accompanied by Petr Kučera, a Prague-based urbanist and architectural historian involved in preservation projects around the city.
-It’s fitting, perhaps, that one of our first stops is a return to the Palác Koruna, one of the square’s most iconic buildings, from 1914, and one that still recalls something of its early-20th-century splendor.
+For the “day” part of my exploration, I was accompanied by Petr Kučera, a Prague-based urbanist and architectural historian involved in preservation projects around the city.
+It’s fitting, perhaps, that one of our first stops is a return to the Palác Koruna, one of the square’s iconic buildings, from 1914, and one that still recalls something of its early-20th-century splendor.

 “It’s a classic example of a 'poly-functional' house,” Kučera says.
 “It embraced an American idea, popular at the time, of the vertical city.”
 The concept was that a building should house all of the functions needed for daily life.
 One of the building's grandest features, he points out, was a ground floor made of glass, now covered in tile, which once looked down on a luxurious octagonal swimming pool.
 The shape is still reflected in the lobby’s glorious stained-glass ceiling.